the-themis-benchmarks/home/README.md

 - Metadata for supporting evaluation (e.g., bug explanation, login script, configuration files used by the Themis's infrastructure)

-- the app source code w.r.t each bug (omitted for anonymity)
+- the app source code w.r.t each bug

 ### List of crash bugs